berndporr/iir1/README.md

 automatically converted to the internal representation which is double.

-Because the processng is sample by sample it's possible to simply cascade different filters to create more complex responses.
+Because the processing is sample by sample it's straightforward to cascade different filters to create more complex responses at low latencies.

-The filter uses templates so that the filter can be completely specified at compile time and is ready to be used when the software starts without any additional memory allocation.
-This guarantees maximum performance and won't need malloc/new on embedded systems.
+The filter uses templates so that it can be completely specified at compile time and is ready to be used when the software starts without any additional memory allocation.
+This guarantees maximum performance and won't require malloc/new on embedded systems.

 In terms of the coefficients there is no need to resort to MATLAB/OCTAVE/Python to calculate them because the